What to do

 The SF Women’s Entrepreneurship Fund will review applications and give out the available funding.

-We are accepting applications until May 8 at 5pm.
+We are accepting applications on June 8 until June 15 at 5pm.

 1. Check if your business is eligible